fatmali/react-formik-wizard/README.md

 Building forms is hectic.
 Building wizards, even more so!
 I built this library to enable me to create quick wizards and forms using plain json for my own use.
 Having a form defined in a structure like JSON has a lot of advantages, to name a few:

-1. Lose coupling between your components and your forms, you can have your forms stored as json anywhere in your architecture
+1. Lose coupling between your React components and your forms, you can have your forms stored as json anywhere in your architecture and deployed independently of your frontend code
 2. Easy to build and deploy tools that would help in form creation

 ## Install